jniluo15/jbcs_git_basics/README.md

 ###### Atom - index.html:
 - You probably noticed that index.html had a typo!
 On (or around) line 19 `class="pr"` should actually be `class="price"`.
 - Let's update that!
-(Don't forget `CTRL-S`/save) Now, it's not really our task, or our file to work on, but we're just being proactive and  helpful!
+(Don't forget `CTRL + S`/save) Now, it's not really our task, or our file to work on, but we're just being proactive and  helpful!
 What could possibly be wrong with that?

 ###### Command line:
 - Let's go ahead and